SeanHwangG/test/math/artificial-intelligence/vision.md

 * CNN: Convolutional Neural Networks Weights of the CNN are learned
   * Can be extended to RGB, Volumetric data such as MRI, CT

+> Question

-> Question: Smoothing an image with an average filter and then convolving with a derivative filter will give better results than first convolving with a derivative filter and then smoothing with an average filter
+* Smoothing an image with an average filter and then convolving with a derivative filter will give better results than first convolving with a derivative filter and then smoothing with an average filter
   * False.
 Convolution is commutative, so it will give the same result

 {% tabs %}
 {% tab title='cpp' %}